identify3d-joe/bureau-new/app/repository.bower/angularjs-slider/README.md

 **hideLimitLabels** - _Boolean (defaults to false)_: Set to true to hide min / max labels

+**autoHideLimitLabels** - _Boolean (defaults to true)_: Set to false to disable the auto-hiding behavior of the limit labels.

 **readOnly** - _Boolean (defaults to false)_: Set to true to make the slider read-only.

 **disabled** - _Boolean (defaults to false)_: Set to true to disable the slider.

 **interval** - _Number in ms (defaults to 350)_: Internally, a `throttle` function (See http://underscorejs.org/#throttle) is used when the model or high values of the slider are changed from outside the slider.
 This is to prevent from re-rendering the slider too many times in a row. `interval` is the number of milliseconds to wait between two updates of the slider.

 **showTicks** - _Boolean or Number (defaults to false)_: Set to true to display a tick for each step of the slider.
-Set an integer to display ticks at intermediate positions.
+Set a number to display ticks at intermediate positions.
+This number corresponds to the step between each tick.

 **showTicksValues** - _Boolean or Number (defaults to false)_: Set to true to display a tick and the step value for each step of the slider.
-Set an integer to display ticks and the step value at intermediate positions.
+Set a number to display ticks and the step value at intermediate positions.
+This number corresponds to the step between each tick.

+**ticksArray** - _Array (defaults to null)_: Use to display ticks at specific positions.
+The array contains the index of the ticks that should be displayed.
+For example, [0, 1, 5] will display a tick for the first, second and sixth values.

 **ticksTooltip** - _Function(value) (defaults to null)_: (requires angular-ui bootstrap) Used to display a tooltip when a tick is hovered.
 Set to a function that returns the tooltip content for a given value.